-Earlier this month, the US Digital Service (USDS) — a group that operates out of the White House — reached its second big milestone of 2018; it launched version 2.0 of the Blue Button API.
+Earlier this month, the US Digital Service (USDS) — a group that operates out of the White House — reached its second big milestone of 2018; it launched version 2.0 of the Blue Button APITrack this API.
 Earlier this year, the group published a framework that made it easier for federal government organizations to publish custom-built code as open source.

 To find out more about the Blue Button API 2.0, I interviewed USDS product manager Kelly Taylor who spearheaded the initiative.
 The video, audio, and full-text transcript of that interview are embedded below.
-The basic premise of of the Blue Button API is promote the interoperability of Medicare claims data between different systems (for example, between a primary care provider and a hospital) such that the patient is central to that flow of information and the care for that patient is greatly improved when compared to the world of non-interoperable healthcare data.
+The basic premise of the Blue Button API is to promote the interoperability of Medicare claims data between different systems (for example, between a primary care provider and a hospital) such that the patient is central to that flow of information and the care for that patient is greatly improved when compared to the world of non-interoperable healthcare data.

 It should be noted that Medicare claims data is just one part of the larger electronic healthcare data ecosystem (and a narrow part at that given that millions of Americans get their health insurance from somewhere else besides Medicare).
 Officially, it's a subset of the broader set of electronic healthcare record (EHR) data that needs to be interoperable across the healthcare industry.
-The all encompassing set of standards that covers Medicare claims data and other EHR groupings is known as FHIR (Fast Healthcare Interoperability Resources).
+The all-encompassing set of standards that covers Medicare claims data and other EHR groupings is known as FHIR (Fast Healthcare Interoperability Resources).

-However, the efficacy of medicare claims data as a part of EHR ecosystem is not to be underestimated.
+However, the efficacy of Medicare claims data as a part of the EHR ecosystem is not to be underestimated.
 Over 57 million Americans are insured through Medicare.
 Medicare claims data is also, in many ways, a direct reflection of the care that a patient is getting, who is providing that care, what medications have been prescribed, etc. So, once that data is flowing across healthcare providers with less friction (while at the same time becoming more immediately accessible to the patients themselves), there's a stronger likelihood that the patient will receive better care.
 When anonymized, the big data set from across all Medicare-insured patients can also flush-out medical discoveries that might not otherwise present themselves to medical researchers.

 In fact, that sort of permission-based access to EHR data is largely what this version — version 2.0 — is about.
-As Taylor describes in the interview, this version is integrated with the Oauth standard in such a way that patients can more easily authorize who has access to their Medicare claims data.
+As Taylor describes in the interview, this version is integrated with the OAuth standard in such a way that patients can more easily authorize who has access to their Medicare claims data.
 Taylor goes into significant detail about this and other benefits of version 2.0 and even does a demo of how that authentication workflow will look to the patient.

 Here's the interview (the full text transcript appears below).